fenago/docker-course/md/lab_3.md

     for this build of `basic-app`:

     ```
-    echo "1.0.0" > VERSION
+    1.0.0
     ```

-9. Make changes to the `Dockerfile` to remove the `GIT_COMMIT` details added previously and add the `VERSION` file as part of your build.
+9. Make changes to the `Dockerfile` to add the `VERSION` file as part of your build.
 Adding it into the image itself means users can always refer to the `VERSION` file if ever they need to verify the image version number: